 Alpha risk (α) is the risk of incorrectly deciding to reject the null hypothesis, HO.
-If the confidence interval is 95%, then the alpha risk is 5% or 0.05.
+If the chosen confidence level is 95%, then the alpha risk is 5% or 0.05.

 Alpha risk is also called False Positive, Type I Error, or "Producers Risk".